pre-srfi/time-objects/TimeObjects.md

 (which is within a few milliseconds of the true value), and it is 10 at the start of 1972 when UTC and its leap second regime begin.
 Not having a leap second at the end of 1969 ensures that there is none just before the Posix epoch.
-The implementation also pretends, *faute de mieux*, that there will be no more leap seconds in the future.
+The implementation also assumes (as is quite likely) that there will be no more leap seconds before the end of leap seconds in 2035.

 To update the leap second tables, download [`leap-seconds.list`](https://www.ietf.org/timezones/data/leap-seconds.list)